vitelabs/crypto-info/gateways/gateway-info-tutorial.en.md

 ### Steps to upload

+We recommend that you complete the procedures with your developers, or you can follow [Github Guideline](../github-tutorial.en.md) to operate on github web page.

 1. Fork the repo to your own github account

 2. Clone the repo from your own account, please note: do no clone the origin one directly, but clone the repo you forked